gradosevic/ag-custom-admin/readme.txt

 1. Text in header or footer could be customized.
 2. Login page top bar could be changer or removed.
 Custom login photo could be added.
 3. Admin menu is completely customizable.
 You can rename or remove items in menu and submenu, or add brand new buttons with custom links.
+4. Add custom background and text colors in admin and login pages.

 == Changelog ==

+= 1.2.2 =
+* Added Colorizer for changing colors in admin and login panel
+* Added option for excluding admin from settings.
+* Fixed bug for slow computers: Default settings are visible few moments before applying custom settings.
+* Added option for removing icons from admin menu buttons

 = 1.2.1 =
 * Improved accessibility